oezingle/LuaX/doc/components.md

 Vanilla lua programs can load `.luax` files once `LuaX.register()` has been called.
 This adds the luax loader into `package.loaders` or `package.searchers` (depending on Lua version)

+## Tracking state using hooks

+LuaX provides "hooks", which are functions that preserve their state between renders.
+For information on these, see [Hooks](./hooks.md)